mattermost/mattermost-handbook/contributors/onboarding/README.md

 ### Onboarding Feedback to Assess Post-Onboarding Readiness

-**Onboarding Surveys**
+#### **Onboarding Surveys**
 TBD

-**New Staff Feedback Session with CEO and HR**
+#### **New Staff Feedback Session with CEO and HR**

 Similar to [CEO listening tours](https://handbook.mattermost.com/operations/operations/company-cadence#ceo-listening-tours) in this session, new colleagues are asked to share [likes and wishes](https://handbook.mattermost.com/company/about-mattermost/mindsets#likes-and-wishes) about anything related to Mattermost and the Onboarding Program.

-**New Colleague Feedback**
+#### **New Colleague Feedback**

 The 90-Day Feedback provides a [360](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#how-is-feedback-shared) [shoulder check](https://handbook.mattermost.com/company/about-mattermost/mindsets#shoulder-check) for new team members, managers, [HR](https://handbook.mattermost.com/operations/workplace/people#team), and MLT to understand and clarify potential blindspots as well as catch potential [brown M&Ms](https://handbook.mattermost.com/company/about-mattermost/mindsets#brown-m-and-ms) early on.

 This is not a formal performance review.
 The intent is to align expectations and improve performance early on.
 Peer feedback is not anonymous.
-Managers may request additional context from the panel to help increase the new colleague's performance and Post-Onboarding Readiness.
-Managers should evaluate the peer feedback against their own expectations of the new colleague's role.
-In some cases, expectations may need to be reset with peers.
-Uncovering blindspots early on helps avoid future confusion or misaligned efforts.
+Managers may need additional context from the panel to help increase the new colleague's performance and Post-Onboarding Readiness.
+Managers should keep peer feedback anonymous in the 90 Day Evaluation with the new colleague.
+Managers should also evaluate feedback based on their own expectations of the new colleague's role.
+In some cases, expectations may need to be reset with colleagues.
+Uncovering blindspots early on helps everyone avoid future confusion or misaligned efforts.

 **New Colleague 90-Day Feedback Process**